pericleskb/iot-secure/README.txt

 4. IoT Server.
 An MQTT client to manage communication with IoT devices
 5. IoT Devices.
 MQTT clients that collect data and send them to the server.

-For now only Debian Linux on RaspberryPis is supported.
+For now only Debian Linux on Raspberry Pi is supported.

 The project is setup so that the first 4 elements run on the same machine.
 The IoT device code can run on any number of devices.

-Follow the instuctions below to set up the project.
+Follow the instructions below to set up the project.

 ## Setting up the server machine. ##